 What is Georgia Nexus?

-Nexus is a foundational concept for sales tax.
+Nexus is a key concept for sales tax.
 If your business has nexus, then you need to get a sales tax permit from the state, collect sales tax from your customers and remit sales tax to the state Department of Revenue (not the IRS).
 If you don’t have nexus, then you don’t have to worry about sales tax.

 Before 2018, nexus meant physical presence.
 This refers to the existence of property (including inventory), payroll, or an office or warehouse in the state.

-Georgia Enacts Economic Nexus in 2019
+Georgia Enacted Economic Nexus in 2019

 In 2018, the U.S. Supreme Court ruled in South Dakota v.
 Wayfair, Inc. that businesses with no physical presence in a state (such as online sellers) can establish nexus through economic activity, or economic nexus.
 Economic nexus means that a business (typically a remote or online seller) exceeds a certain dollar value of sales into the state, or a certain number of sales transactions into the state.
 Each state sets its own threshold.